collective live+work spaces

 10 Republiquethe Cévennes, France 🇫🇷

-Boutique coliving rentals with investment offering over 25% net yield, with option of discounted use.
+Boutique coliving rentals giving over 25% net yield, and discounted use with shareholding.
+See the investment introduction before considering details of individual properties.
 About coliving investment →

 In brief…